FIVE YEARS AGO today I began this blog – little did I know then that:

 - the monthly communion Open Table service for LGBT+ Christians and friends which my husband and I helped to set up in June 2008 would grow from six people to an average of 15 people a month in 2012 to more than 60 people for the visit of our bishop in July 2017, and a growing network of churches hosting similar ecumenical worship communities across England and North Wales (ten as I write, with more to come).

-- that a brief history of Open Table would be included in a book of essays sent to General Synod, the governing body of the Church of England, to inform their debate on issues of sexuality and marriage in July 2016, and that around eighty members of General Synod would attend an Open Table Eucharist in July 2017.
+- a brief history of Open Table would be included in a book of essays sent to General Synod, the governing body of the Church of England, to inform their debate on issues of sexuality and marriage in July 2016, and that around eighty members of General Synod would attend an Open Table Eucharist in July 2017.

 - I would be without a car for a further two years, then end up relying on a car to reach the six hostels I visit weekly as a chaplain and the growing number of Open Table communities.